 This part depends on the type of vestibular disorder you have.
 Your doctor and physical therapist will go over things like whether it is curable or how long it may last for you.

-With that said, many patients think rehab is the only instance in which they have to work on their balance training.
+With that said, many patients think physical therapy is the only instance in which they have to work on their balance training.
 That isn’t true, though.

 You should continue to stay physically active between sessions.
 Don’t push yourself too hard.
 If you’re having a hard time walking, we’re not suggesting that you try going for long sprints.